 The congregation council should make special arrangements for welcoming the arriving pastor and family, if any.
 The appointment of a welcoming committee is desirable.
 Such a group might plan an appropriate welcome to our congregation event.
-All sincere efforts to greet, welcome, and assist the pastor in the start-up days of a new ministry will be much appreciated by the pastor and help to assure the good beginning of a strong, mutually developed ministry of pastor and people in the congregation.
-Congratulations!
+All sincere efforts to greet, welcome, and assist the pastor in the start-up days of a new ministry will be much Congratulations!
 Your new pastor will be arriving soon.
 A welcoming committee can help make the transition hospitable.